SmartDataProjects/dynamo-docs/adding_content.rst

 Adding Content
 --------------

+After the installation of your Dynamo data management system, it is of course empty.
+In the the following we show how to fill content into your data management system.
+We need to add Storage Sites, and Data and then we need to setup the access.

+**Once the server is running and user(s) have been added (last section) we are now only working as the owner of the above given certificate(s).**

 Add Storage Sites
 .................

-**Once the server is running and users have been added we are now only working as the owner of the above given certificate.**

 We create a json file which specifies the storage sites.
 Here is a typical example of such a json file called mydynamo-storage-sites.json:
 ::